netuno-org/doc/docs/academy/start/demonstration/ui.md

 ### Preparing the `state`

-Right at the very beginning of the `DashboardContainer` component class within the `constructor` is the definition of your _state_.
+Right at the very beginning of the `DashboardContainer` component within the `function` is the definition of your _state_.

 Add a new entry to save the task data, like this: